TerribleDev/blog.terribledev.io.hexo/source/_posts/Creating-a-slack-slash-command-with-0-code-using-Azure-Logic-Apps.md

 ![an image of a cat from the random cat slash command](slack2.png)

+Here is a quick view of my logic app workflow.

 ![a screen shot of a logic app workflow in azure](azure1.png)